 Rising damp is moisture contained in the materials of your wall – like a sponge.
 Bricks, cement and mortar are all full of porous capillaries which suck up the damp sources like mini straws, so they start to fill up, and the continuous moisture source creeps it’s way up the walls and porous surfaces it comes into contact with.

-Because the damp areas are permanently moist, this then encourages mould to grow and this mould eats away at the walls and timber structures.
+Because the damp areas are permanently moist, this then encourages fungus to grow and this fungus eats away at the walls and timber structures.